 - 4 cloves garlic

-- 3 tsp mole spice blend pre-made or homemade (see note below)
+- 3 teaspoons mole spice blend pre-made or homemade (see note below)

 - 4 cups chicken broth

 - 6 ounces asparagus a few spears cut into bite-size pieces

 - 2 teaspoons masa harina this is to thicken; masa is not low carb but it is only 2 tsp.
 Omit if desired.

 - Preheat oven to broil.
 Place peeled tomatillos, quartered onions, and garlic cloves on baking sheet and broil for 5 minutes.
 Turn vegetables and broil on other side another 5 min (or until charred).4 large tomatillos, 1 large onion, 4 cloves garlic

 - Let vegetables cool a bit.
 When they are cool enough to handle, place roasted vegetables in food processor and puree until smooth.
 Add 3 teaspoons mole spice blend to processor and puree until thoroughly combined.
 Set aside.3 teaspoons mole spice blend

 CHICKEN & VEGETABLES